rust-lang/rust/src/doc/rustc-dev-guide/src/rustc-driver.md

-The `rustc_interface` crate provides external users with an (unstable) API for running code at particular times during the compilation process, allowing third parties to effectively use `rustc`'s internals as a library for analyzing a crate or emulating the compiler in-process (e.g. the RLS or rustdoc).
+The `rustc_interface` crate provides external users with an (unstable) API for running code at particular times during the compilation process, allowing third parties to effectively use `rustc`'s internals as a library for analyzing a crate or emulating the compiler in-process (e.g. rustdoc).

 For those using `rustc` as a library, the [`rustc_interface::run_compiler()`][i_rc] function is the main entrypoint to the compiler.
 It takes a configuration for the compiler